 19 The angel said to him, “I am Gabriel.
 I stand in the presence of God, and I have been sent to speak to you and to tell you this good news.
 20 And now you will be silent and not able to speak until the day this happens, because you did not believe my words, which will come true at their appointed time.”
 (Luke 1:13-20)

 The coming of The Preparer meant that the one people were being prepared for – the Masih or Christ or Messiah – would also come shortly.
-Sure enough, a few months later, Jibril (or Gabriel) was again sent to a young virgin woman named Mary with the following announcement recorded in the Injil (Gospel).
+A few months later, Jibril (or Gabriel) was again sent to a young virgin woman named Mary with the following announcement:

 28 The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you.”